Mr-Ali-Jafari/Xorix/README.md

 ## License

-This project is licensed under the [Xorix Open License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
-You are free to use and modify the kernel source code under the condition that it is not used for unethical purposes.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software under the terms of the MIT License.

 ---